Chemaclass/chemaclass.com/content/blog/2022-01-24-the-power-of-authority-and-obedience.md

 1. "Please continue."
 2. "The experiment requires that you continue."
-3. "It is absolutely essential that you continue ."
+3. "It is absolutely essential that you continue."
 4. "You have no other choice; you must go on."

 ### Results

 65% of participants (teachers) continued to the highest level of 450 volts.
-All the participants continued to 300 volts.
+All participants continued to 300 volts.

 Milgram did more than just one experiment.
 He carried out 18 variations of this study.
 All he did was alter the situation to see how this affected obedience.